Barn owl (c) Jon Hawkins

 Follow us - Keep up-to-date with the project by following us on Twitter @BarnOwlsNI

-Video of a barn owl nest in Co.
+Barn owl nest site in Co.
 Armagh

 We are thrilled to have captured this exclusive footage of a barn owl nest in Co.
 Armagh.
 The fledglings were very curious and as you will hear, there's no 'twit-to-woos', more snoring and high pitched hisses.